Stenway/RSV-Specification/README.md

 print(loaded)
 ```

+### Strict UTF-8 Encoding and Decoding

+An important property of RSV is, that the encoding and decoding of UTF-8 strings must be strict.
+This means, if invalid input is encountered, an error must be thrown.
+This means for example,
+that the encoding of invalid surrogate codepoints is not allowed.
+It also means that the UTF-8
+decoder must throw an error, if invalid UTF-8 bytes or sequences are encountered.
+These must not
+be ignored or be replaced by replacement characters like '�' or '?'.

 ### RSV-Challenge Repository

 If you wanna try out RSV then you can checkout the [RSV-Challenge repository](https://github.com/Stenway/RSV-Challenge), where you can find the basic encoding and decoding functions,